wagtail/wagtail/docs/advanced_topics/accessibility_considerations.md

 -   `link-name`: `<a>` link elements must always have a text label.
 -   `p-as-heading`: This rule checks for paragraphs that are styled as headings.
 Paragraphs should not be styled as headings, as they don’t help users who rely on headings to navigate content.

-To customise how the checker is run (e.g. the rules to test), you can define a custom subclass of {class}`~wagtail.admin.userbar.AccessibilityItem` and override the attributes to your liking.
+To customise how the checker is run (such as what rules to test), you can define a custom subclass of {class}`~wagtail.admin.userbar.AccessibilityItem` and override the attributes to your liking.
 Then, swap the instance of the default `AccessibilityItem` with an instance of your custom class via the [`construct_wagtail_userbar`](construct_wagtail_userbar) hook.

 The following is the reference documentation for the `AccessibilityItem` class: